 13. Nori Tsukudani

 Nori tsukudani is a traditional condiment made of seaweed simmered in soy sauce.
 It has a rich and complex flavor, which goes well with Japanese rice.
-This Nori tsukudani brand is the most famous one.

-How to prepare: No preparation is required.
+How to prepare the filling: No preparation is required.

 14. Tofu Crumbles